sous-chefs/sc-mongodb/README.md

 * `mongodb[:dbpath]` - Location for mongodb data directory, defaults to "/var/lib/mongodb"
 * `mongodb[:logpath]` - Path for the logfiles, default is "/var/log/mongodb"
 * `mongodb[:port]` - Port the mongod listens on, default is 27017
-* `mongodb[:client_role]` - Role identifing all external clients which should have access to a mongod instance
+* `mongodb[:client_role]` - Role identifying all external clients which should have access to a mongod instance
 * `mongodb[:cluster_name]` - Name of the cluster, all members of the cluster must reference to the same name, as this name is used internally to identify all members of a cluster.